CottageLabs/localvoices/README.md

 * size - the size of the result set, and can be used to determine the "from" value for the next request when paging
 * letter - the specific letter the singer's name should start with

-Returns a JSON list of names and singer ids in alphabetical order
+Returns a JSON list of names and singer ids in alphabetical order, with the count of the song versions associated

+    [
+        {
+            "id" : "<opaque internal identifier for singer>", "name" : "<canonical version of singer's name>", "versions" : "<count of the number of song versions associated>" }
+    ]

 ### Auto-Complete API